DFFNtoken/DFFN-Token/README.md

 3% fee is automatically distributed to all holders
 3% fee is automatically moved to charity wallet

-After whitelist, 50 million tokens will be burned every day for 1 year. (live on our web site)
+After whitelist, 50 million tokens will burn every day for 1 year. (live on our web site)
 %50 of Total Supply